ui5-community/ui5-ecosystem-showcase/packages/ui5-tooling-transpile/README.md

 ## How it works

-The custom middleware intercepts every `.js/.ts`-file before it is sent to the client.
-The file is then transpiled on-the-fly via `babel`, including dynamic creation of a `sourcemap`.
+The custom middleware handles all requests to `.js`-files.
+The file is then transpiled on-the-fly via `babel`, including dynamic creation of `sourcemap`s.

 The transpiled code and the `sourcemap` are subsequently delivered to the client instead of the original `.js/.ts`-file.
 Because of the `sourcemap`, setting breakpoints in the **original (ES6+) source** will cause the debugger to stop **when the corresponding transpiled source code is reached**.

 > `async/await` is transpiled at runtime, but the required `asyncGenerator` sources are not yet delivered on the fly.
 They need to be `sap.ui.require`d or `<script src="...">`d separately.
-Alternatively you can use the babel plugin `babel-plugin-transform-async-to-promises` as described [here](../ui5-task-transpile/README.md).
+Alternatively you can use the option `transpileAsync` which transpiles the `async/await` into `Promise`s.

-The custom task can be used to transpile ES6+ JavaScript ot Typescript code to ES5 by using `babel`.
+By default the tooling extensions can be used to transpile ES6+ JavaScript ot Typescript code to ES5 by using `babel`.
+By enabling the option `transpileTypeScript` the tooling extensions can be used to transpile your TypeScript sources into JavaScript.

 ## How to obtain support